A Simple Guide for Builders & Homeowners

 We expect a lot of modern HVAC systems.
 The unit we choose for our personal comfort has to keep us warm in the winter, cool during those hot summer days, maintain low humidity levels and filter contaminants from the air we breathe.
 A great HVAC system does all of this so effectively and quietly that you don’t even realize it’s there as it maintains a comfortable temperature.

-Working with an independent third party such as Shoreline Building Performance ensures all these elements are considered with your best interests in mind, independently and impartially.
+Working with an independent third party designer such as Shoreline Building Performance ensures all these elements are considered with your best interests in mind, independently and impartially.

 Let’s compare your HVAC system to a car.
 You wouldn’t install a brand-new, high horsepower engine in a car with an already struggling transmission, yet far too often we see a similar scenario in our homes.
 If you think of your air handler or gas furnace as the engine of your HVAC system, the ductwork can be thought of as the drivetrain.
 These components work in tandem with one another, and should be considered as parts of a whole in order to maximize your energy savings.